pedro-pn/pedro-pn/README.md

 # Intro
 - 👋 Hi, I’m Pedro Paulo
 - 👀 I’m interested in programming, chemistry, knitting and carnivorous plants!
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C, HTML, CSS and TypeScript.
 - 📫 You can reach me by e-mail!

 ## Tools